State Estimation Using Sparse DEIM and Recurrent Neural Networks: S-DEIM Using Recurrent Neural Networks

 The updates~\eqref{eq:res_state} are designed so that the reservoir state $\vc r(t_i)$ synchronizes with the input time series of the observations $\vc y(t_i)$.
 As a result, the long-term dynamics of the reservoir should be independent of the initial state $\vc r(t_0)$ of the reservoir.
 This feature is referred to as the \emph{echo state property}~\cite{Jaeger2001,Maass2002}.
 To ensure that the echo state property is satisfied, we use a commonly used heuristic, namely that the spectral radius of the reservoir matrix $W_R$ is less than one~\cite{Jaeger2012}.
 We enforce this property by first defining a sparse matrix $W_R$ whose nonzero entries are randomly drawn from the uniform distribution $U([-0.5,0.5])$.
 We subsequently rescale this matrix to ensure the desired spectral radius.
 Similarly, the entries of the input matrix $W_{in}$ and the biases $\vc b$ are drawn at random from the uniform distribution $U([-0.5,0.5])$.
 The spectral radius of the input weights $W_{in}$ does not play an important role, and therefore no rescaling is needed for $W_{in}$.

 To summarize, the observational time series $\vc y(t_i)$ act as an external forcing term that drives the reservoir dynamics~\eqref{eq:res_state}.
 The reservoir state $\vc r(t_i)$ is mapped to the outputs through the weight matrix $W_{out}$.
 The outputs are then mapped to the kernel vector $\vc z(t_i)$ through the kernel matrix $Z$.
 Finally, we use this kernel vector in~\eqref{eq:SDEIM} to arrive at the S-DEIM estimate $\tilde{\vc u}(\vc z(t_i))$.

-Across the examples presented in Section~\ref{sec:num_results}, the training process takes only a few seconds.
+Across the examples presented in Section~\ref{sec:num_results}, the training process takes under a second.
 Once the RC network is trained, the S-DEIM estimate is obtained within milliseconds.
+The precise training and inference times are reported in the bottom half of Table~\ref{tab:params}.
+These numbers are obtained by averaging over ten independent runs on a MacBook Pro with Apple M3 processors.
+The code is written in Matlab version R2023a.
+The \emph{reservoir sparsity} refers to the portion of the reservoir matrix $W_R$ that is nonzero.